White Sox vs. Yankees Player Props Betting Odds

-Andrew Vaughn is one of the players with prop bets available when the New York Yankees and the Chicago White Sox square off at Yankee Stadium on Tuesday (first pitch at 7:05 PM ET).
+Andrew Vaughn is one of the top players with prop bets for the taking when the New York Yankees and the Chicago White Sox meet at Yankee Stadium on Wednesday (at 7:05 PM ET).

 Bet on this matchup or its props with DraftKings!